ipfs/specs/src/http-gateways/path-gateway.md

 A generic server error returned when it is not possible to return a better one.

+### `502` Bad Gateway

+Returned immediately when Gateway was not able to produce response for a known reason.
+For example, when gateway failed to find any providers for requested data.

+This error response SHOULD include [`Retry-After`](#retry-after-response-header) HTTP header to indicate how long the client should wait before retrying.

 ### `504` Gateway Timeout

-Returned when Gateway was not able to produce response under set limits.
+Returned when Gateway was not able to produce response under set time limits.
+For example, when gateway failed to retrieve data from a remote provider.

+There is no generic timeout, Gateway implementations SHOULD set timeouts based on specific use cases.

+This error response SHOULD include [`Retry-After`](#retry-after-response-header) HTTP header to indicate how long the client should wait before retrying.

 ## Response Headers